jconkli07/CircuitPython/README.md

 <img src="https://github.com/jconkli07/CircuitPython/blob/62241d3f26ff94e50bd7a05ae380ea1cb6ca0399/Files/photointerrupter_wiring.png"/>

 ### Reflection
 I used digitalio to sense the number of interrupts from the photointerrupter. x==y CHECKS whether x=y and returns true of false, x=y sets x equal to y. variable+=x sets variable equal to variable+x. time.monotonic starts counting and then doesn't stop, I used to to determine when 4 seconds had passed.
+DO NOT LET THE + OR L WIRES TOUCH THE OUT WIRE IT WILL FRY THE PHOTORESISTOR.
+Use electrical tape to prevent it.

 [Back to Table of Contents](#Table-of-Contents)

 ## CircuitPython_LCD

 ### Description & Code
 The assignment is to have an LCD display a count that chages by 1 each time a wire is touched.
 Each time another wire is touched the direction in which it is counting switches.
+I used capacitative touch to sense when the wires were touched.
+I learned how to code capacitative touh and the LCD.
+This teaches how to manage and debug more complicated and longer code.

 ```python
 #Jay Conklin